peterhinch/micropython-async/v3/docs/SCHEDULE.md

 On hardware platforms the MicroPython `time` module does not handle daylight saving time.
 Scheduled times are relative to system time.
-This does not apply to the Unix build where daylight saving needs to be considered.
+This does not apply to the Unix build where the `localtime` and `mktime` functions work with daylight saving time (DST).
+To keep consistent behavior between the Unix build and hardware platforms, `gmtime` and `timegm` should be used instead.
+An implementation of `timegm` is provided in the cron module.

 ## 4.4 The Unix build

 Asynchronous use requires `asyncio` V3, so ensure this is installed on the Linux target.

-The synchronous and asynchronous demos run under the Unix build.
-The module is usable on Linux provided the daylight saving time (DST) constraints are met.
-A consequence of DST is that there are impossible times when clocks go forward and duplicates when they go back.
-Scheduling those times will fail.
-A solution is to avoid scheduling the times in your region where this occurs (01.00.00 to 02.00.00 in March and October here).
+Unlike the hardware platforms, the Unix build of micropython works with daylight saving (DST) and timezones when using `localtime` and `mktime` functions.
+To keep behavior consistent between platforms and to avoid issues stemming from DST only `gmtime` and `timegm` should be used.
+An implementation of `timegm` is provided in the cron module.

 ##### [Top](./SCHEDULE.md#0-contents)